The Happiest Millionaire: Origins

 The film had its origins in the 1955 book My Philadelphia Father by Cordelia Biddle, as told to Kyle Crichton.
-The New York Times said the story was told with "charm."
+The New York Times said the story was told with "charm".
 There was early interest in the book for stage adaptation.
 Crichton adapted the story into a play called The Happiest Millionaire, which opened on Broadway on November 20, 1956, at the Lyceum Theatre.
 Walter Pidgeon portrayed Anthony J. Drexel Biddle and George Grizzard played Angie.
 It was Pidgeon's first appearance on Broadway in 21 years, and MGM obtained film rights in exchange for permitting him to appear in the play.
-Howard Erskine and Joseph Hayes produced the play, and Guthrie McClintock was to direct, but he left the production before opening night.
-The New York Times called the production "decent and amusing" and Pidgeon "wonderful."
+Howard Erskine and Joseph Hayes produced the play, and Guthrie McClintic was to direct, but he left the production before opening night.
+The New York Times called the production "decent and amusing" and Pidgeon "wonderful".
 The production ran for 271 performances, closing on July 13, 1957.

 Development

 In the early 1960s, Walt Disney acquired the rights to the play, but he had no intent of making it into a musical at first.
-After the box-office success of Mary Poppins, My Fair Lady and The Sound of Music, the first of which he had produced, the film's original producer Bill Walsh decided to make the film into a musical.
-However, Disney reassigned him to Blackbeard's Ghost, replacing him with Bill Anderson.
+After the box-office success of Mary Poppins, My Fair Lady and The Sound of Music, the first of which he had produced, the film's original producer Bill Walsh decided to make the film into a musical, but Disney reassigned him to Blackbeard's Ghost, replacing him with Bill Anderson.

 The Sherman Brothers, who wrote the film's music, wanted Rex Harrison for the lead role, but Disney insisted on Fred MacMurray.
 Regardless, Harrison would not have been available, as he was shooting Doctor Dolittle for 20th Century Fox.

 In January 1966, a key role went to Tommy Steele, who had achieved success on Broadway in Half a Sixpence.
 Lesley Ann Warren, whom Disney had seen in the 1965 CBS television production of Rodgers and Hammerstein's Cinderella, made her screen debut in the film.
 She also met future husband Jon Peters during the film's production.
 The role of MacMurray's wife went to Greer Garson, who called the film "... a delightful Life with Father type picture.
 I don't have much to do but I love working with Fred MacMurray."